homabay2016va/UpdateAggregateCSV/README.md

 I have helped develop a python program to help in automatically updating the csv data file directly from the database so that the interviewer just downloads new form and the accompanying updated data.

+Supported implementation
+ODK Aggregate installed with PostgreSQL database.

+Future: Will include other databases

 Hope it helps!

 # Usage